wordofwarning/wordofwarning.org/current/2020-springsummer/dickie/index.md

 Today, Britain continues to benefit from its colonial past.
 A nation passionately caught up with being right, being the exception to the rule, and making profit at any cost.
 Children of divorced parents are 50% more likely to develop mental health problems.
 Addiction is a primary cause of preventable death; ruining lives, and consuming vast amounts of medical resources.

 Will is white, British, straight, and privately educated.
 He grew up in a wealthy suburb inside the M25 and now lives in a Victorian house in Liverpool.
-Divorced parents; addictions to food, exercise, and attention.<br>*Is there a way of coming to terms with this identity, this past, and his privilege?
-Any hope?
-Any space for a voice and moving body beyond a maelstrom of inequality?*
+Divorced parents; addictions to food, exercise, and attention.<br>Is there a way of coming to terms with this identity, this past, and his privilege?<br>Any hope?
+Any space for a voice and moving body beyond a maelstrom of inequality?

 #### Biography
 A Manchester-based solo performance artist, Tania Camara works across devised theatre, dance, site-specific, live art, installation, video + photography.
 A graduate of the University of Amsterdam with an MA, she uses her cultural heritage, past experiences, research + the interdisciplinary structure of Batuku (incl. singing, dancing, drums + spoken word).
 Tania's current practice focuses on personal accounts of memory, collective and ancestral, to uncover her racial and cultural identity; the concept of self and other; belonging and the black performing body.<br><br>Tania is a member of <a href="http://thelowry.com/about-us/artist-development/class-of-programme" target="_blank">The Lowry's Class of 2020</a>.